lurkny/LinearAlg/README.md

     xcode-select --install

+On Windows systems, the MinGW toolset or Visual Studio C++ 2019 (MSVC) can be used.

 The functionality of Armadillo is partly dependent on other libraries:
-OpenBLAS (or standard BLAS), LAPACK, ARPACK and SuperLU.
+OpenBLAS (or standard BLAS) and LAPACK (for dense matrices), as well as ARPACK and SuperLU (for sparse matrices).
-OpenBLAS and LAPACK are used for dense matrices, while ARPACK and SuperLU are used for sparse matrices (caveat: only SuperLU versions 5.2.x can be used).
+Caveat: only SuperLU versions 5.2.x can be used.
 On macOS, the Accelerate framework can be used for BLAS and LAPACK functions.

-It is also necessary to install the corresponding development files for each library.
-For example, when installing the "libopenblas" package, also install the "libopenblas-dev" package.
+Armadillo can work without the above libraries, but its functionality will be reduced.
+Basic functionality will be available (eg. matrix addition and multiplication), but operations such as eigen decomposition and system solvers will not be.
+Matrix multiplication may not be as fast (mainly for large matrices).

+---

+### 5: Linux and macOS: Installation

 Armadillo can be installed in several ways: either manually or via cmake, with or without root access.
 The cmake based installation is preferred;